-One of the questions that we get asked frequently is: How do I improve my organic rankings?
+One of the questions our Amazon consultants get asked frequently is: How do I improve my organic rankings?

 This really is a great question and it boils down to two things: Traffic and Conversions.
-The brands that perform the best year over year are focused and deliberate in their strategy to improve rankings.
+The brands that perform the best year over year are focused and deliberate in their strategy to improve rankings and Amazon SEO.

 Traffic: Increasing traffic to product detail pages requires a concerted effort.
 The days of simply creating a listing and sending product into FBA and leaving the rest on “Auto Pilot” have passed us by.
 This mentality will end with high storage fees and very few sales.

 Over the past 8 years while working with brands of all shapes and sizes we have seen all kinds of tactics to increase traffic.
 Unfortunately, there isn’t a one size fits all strategy to accomplish this goal.
 There are simply too many variables from things like competition and category..
 In an effort to help answer this question I will list out several options and explain the pros and cons of each.
 Keep in mind the tactics below are only to be used once your listing is fully optimized or “retail-ready”.